gpontanar/Static-Airline-Booking-System/README.md

 ## 12. Appendices
 - **Supporting Information**: Add any additional information here.
 - **Revision History**:
-  - 20 Feb 2025 - Added a template and partial content for the TSD
+  - 20 Feb 2025:
+        - Added a template and partial content for the TSD

-  - 24 Feb 2025 - Added Visual Mockup Reference
+  - 24 Feb 2025:
+        - Added Visual Mockup Reference

-  - 27 Feb 2025 - Added the Functional Requirements and Data Requirements
+  - 27 Feb 2025:
+        - Added the Functional Requirements and Data Requirements

-  - 28 Feb 2025 - Added Features and System Features
+  - 28 Feb 2025:
+        - Added Features and System Features

-  - 08 Mar 2025 - Revision with the Techinical Specifications Document narrowing the features down to 6 key features for the Airline Booking System.
+  - 08 Mar 2025:
+        - Revision with the Techinical Specifications Document narrowing the features down to 6 key features for the Airline Booking System.
+        - Revisions with layout and designs in Figma